-- Your boat is equipped with a bilge pump for pumping water out of the bilge. - The bilge pump is controlled by a switch at the helm.
+- Your boat is equipped with a bilge pump for pumping water out of the bilge. - The bilge pump is controlled by an automatic bilge pump float switch (auto-float switch) and/ or a switch at the helm. - The bilge pump is wired directly to the battery and will normally function even when the boat is completely shut down and left unattended.